-The contributions of this paper are as follows: A desynchronization flow employing commercial EDA tools is developed.
+The contributions of this paper are as follows: Use cases and possible applications of a current sensing completion detection (CSCD) system are presented.
 A new fully decoupled latch controller that integrates the completion detection system to an asynchronous circuit implementation is designed and analyzed.
-Finally, using the developed de-synchronization flow and the latch controller, a self-timed version of the sub-threshold event detector for cardiac pacemaker applications is designed and fabricated, and functionality is verified by measurements.
+Different operating modes for the controller are explained.
+A de-synchronization flow employing commercial EDA tools is shown.
+Finally, using the developed de-synchronization flow and the latch controller, a selftimed version of the sub-threshold event detector for cardiac pacemaker applications is fabricated, and functionality is verified by measurements.
 The remainder of this manuscript is organized as follows.
-Section II introduces advantages of asynchronous sub-threshold operation in terms of energy efficiency, as well as our reference design.
-Section III presents the current sensing completion detection system used in our asynchronous circuit implementation.
-In Section IV we present the desynchronization flow and in Section V simulation results and preliminary measurements are given.
-Finally, in Section VI conclusions are drawn.
+Section II introduces advantages of asynchronous sub-threshold operation in terms of energy efficiency.
+Section III gives an overview of the CSCD system used in our self-timed circuit implementation with possible use cases.
+Section IV gives details of the CSCD implementation and explains the designed latch controller in detail.
+In Section V we present the de-synchronization flow briefly and in Section VI simulation results and preliminary measurements are given.
+Finally, in Section VII conclusions are drawn.